Rudra-Tiwari-codes/Movie-recommendation-system/README.md

 Content-based filtering using movie metadata

 A Streamlit-based application that allows users to select a movie and get top recommendations, complete with poster images fetched via TMDb API.
-(Not deployed yet)
+Deployed on the free version of Render.